 Conducting a reference check for a babysitter or nanny is one of the most important steps to take before scheduling a date.

-An interview or an email exchange with a babysitter can provide you with some valuable information, but it’s only an initial snapshot.
+An interview with a babysitter can provide you with some valuable information, but it’s only an initial snapshot.

 Reference checking babysitters will take just 5-10 minutes per call and will give you helpful insights into the babysitter’s past work performance, reliability, skills, knowledge and character.

-Reference checks help you verify the information that the babysitter provided to you in her profile, resume or at the interview.
+Reference checks help you verify the information that the babysitter or nanny provided to you in her profile, resume or at the interview.

 This step will be time well spent to confirm you’ve found the perfect match for your family.